 - Wear safety goggles and hearing protection.

-- Before making adjustments or change bits, switch off the power supply.
+- Before making adjustments or changing bits, switch off the power supply.

 - Secure the bits after mounting.

 - Keep the cords clear of the cutting area.

 - Maintain safe cutting speeds.